leevanf/tcc-database-image-benchmarking/README.md

 Inside the database's corresponding folder, there is a python script used inside each database's docker.

-Inside the images folder is the payload used in tests, as well as each of the three sorting patterns used.
+Inside the images folder is the payload used in tests.

+Inside scripts folder, there is a ordering folder, which includes the three sorting patterns used.

 ## Databases used